-I am an ecologist and conservation biologist, and my primary interests are understanding the persistence of populations and ecological processes, and the effects of increasing human pressure on the natural world.
-My research focuses on (i) developing and implementing a regional bioacoustic monitoring program for spotted owls and other species in the Sierra Nevada, and (ii) using genomics to understand the historical demography of three indicator species in the same region.
+My primary interests are understanding the persistence of populations and ecological processes, and the effects of increasing human pressure on the natural world.
+My research focuses on (i) developing and implementing a landscape-scale bioacoustic monitoring program for spotted owls and other species in the Sierra Nevada, and (ii) leveraging the resources invested in high-profile species to study whole ecological communities.

-We have deployed an array of passive acoustic recording units across the northern Sierra Nevada to detect vocalizations of spotted and barred owls (as well as many other forest birds).
-This will serve as the basis for multi-species dynamic occupancy models, and facilitate management of both species.
-We are also deploying state-of-the-art GPS tags on barred owls to study their movement and spatial ecology at the forefront of their expanding range.
+We have deployed an array of passive acoustic recording units across the northern Sierra Nevada to monitor spotted and barred owl population change using dynamic occupancy models, and plan to extract vocalizations of far more species from the raw audio in the near future.
+We have also deployed GPS tags on barred owls to study their movement and spatial ecology at the forefront of their expanding range.
 Owl locations are updated periodically here.

 M.Sc.
 Wildlife Ecology | University of Maine, 2016

 Wood, C. M. and G. Jones.
 In Press.
 Framing management of social-ecological systems in terms of the cost of failure: the Sierra Nevada, USA as a case study.
 Environmental Research Letters. doi:10.1088/1748-9326/ab4033.

 Wood, C. M., S. M. Schmidt, and M. Z. Peery.
 In Press.
 Spatiotemporal patterns in California spotted owl territorial vocalization behavior.
 Western Birds.